daattali/beautiful-jekyll/README.md

 ### 1. Fork this project

 Click on the __*Fork*__ button at the top right corner of this page.
-Forking means that you now copied this entire project and all its files into your account.
+Forking means that you're copying this entire project and all its files into your account.
 Do not click on the __*Create fork*__ button on the next page yet.

 ### 2. Rename the repository to `YOURUSERNAME.github.io`

 You'll see the word "repository" used a lot in GitHub - it simply means "project".
-Under __*Repository name*__ you should see the name `beautiful-jekyll` - rename the repository to `YOURUSERNAME.github.io` (replace `YOURUSERNAME` with your GitHub user name).
+Under __*Repository name*__ you should see the name `beautiful-jekyll`, this is where you need to rename your project to `YOURUSERNAME.github.io` (replace `YOURUSERNAME` with your GitHub user name).
 It's important to use this exact name so that GitHub will recognize it and automatically create a website for this project.

-> If you want to use a different URL for your website, check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain)
+> Tip: If you want to use a different URL for your website, check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain)

 ### 3. Customize your website settings